dancomstock/oblivion_remaster-xgp-import/README.md

 Forked from [Starfield XGP Save Importer by HarukaMa](https://github.com/HarukaMa/starfield-xgp-import)

-An experimental tool to import .sfs savefiles into XGP savefile container.
+An experimental tool to import .sav savefiles into XGP savefile container.

 ## Usage

 ```
-$ python3 main.py <path to .sfs file>
+$ python3 main.py <path to .sav file>
 ```

-Or just drop the .sfs file onto the executable from releases.
+Or just drop the .sav file onto the executable from releases.

 **NOTE**: The cloud sync feature of Xbox app might interfere with outside modifications to the savefile container.
 After shutting down the game, please wait a minute or two before trying to import savefiles to give Xbox app some time to do the sync.